zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Ordered description of steps to be taken to execute the method

-1. If the *Test Type* is "undelegated test" then:
+1. If the *Test Type* is "undelegated test", then:
    1. Using method [Get-Undel-Data] get the submitted data for *Child Zone* ("Undelegated Data").
    2. Collect the name server names from the *Undelegated Data*.
    3. Create a set of name servers ("Name Servers") where each unique name server name is linked to an empty set of IP addresses.
-   4. For each [in-bailiwick] name server name collect any IP IP addresses from *Undelegated Data* and add that to the *Name Servers* set under the name server name.
+   4. For each [in-bailiwick] name server name collect any IP addresses from *Undelegated Data* and add that to the *Name Servers* set under the name server name.
    5. Output the *Name Servers*.